-We will discuss here how singleton instance works across JVM, server (Tomcat, WebSphere) and clustered environments.
+I will discuss here how singleton instance works across JVM, server (for example, Tomcat, WebSphere) and clustered environments.
 The acronym JVM stands for Java Virtual Machine.
 Singleton instance generally created from singleton design pattern.
 The purpose of the singleton design pattern is to create a single instance from a class per application per JVM.
+So there is only one instance is available for a class per application per JVM.

 You may be interested to know why singleton design pattern is required.

-In the next subsequent sections we will discuss how singleton instance behaves across JVM and servers, such as, Tomcat, WebSphere and clustered environments.
+In the next subsequent sections I will discuss how singleton instance behaves across JVM and servers, such as, Tomcat, WebSphere and clustered environments.

 Singleton instance across JVM